Optimal bounds for decay of correlations and {\alpha}-mixing for nonuniformly hyperbolic dynamical systems: Introduction and the main results

 In chaotic billiards, all the above assumptions are satisfied and are usually easy to check.
-In particular, the invariant measure $\mu$ for billiards is smooth and has a positive density on all of $\Omega$.
+In particular, the invariant measure $\mu$ for billiards is absolutely continuous and has a smooth density on all of $\Omega$.
 In physics terms, this invariant measure $\mu$ is an equilibrium state.
 Another important class of systems consists of small perturbations of chaotic billiards (usually induced by external forces or special boundary conditions) \cite{Ch01,Ch08}.
 Those systems model electrical current \cite{CDlorentz,CELS}, heat conduction and viscous flows \cite{BSp,CL95}, the motion under gravitation on the Galton board \cite{CDgalton}, etc. For perturbed billiards all the above assumptions are satisfied, too, but the measure $\mu$ is no longer absolutely continuous: it is singular with respect to the Lebesgue measure on $\cM$ (though every open subset $U\subset \cM$ still has a positive $\mu$-measure).
 In physics, such a measure $\mu$ (for billiards under small perturbations) is called a nonequilibrium steady state (NESS).

-Even with the assumptions made thus far, the decay of correlations may be arbitrarily slow \cite{CZ05a,CZ05b}.
-In order to ensure a specific rate for the decay of correlations we introduce the inducing scheme that were used by Markarian \cite{M04} for Bunimovich Stadia, Chernov and Zhang \cite{CZ05a} for general hyperbolic systems with slow decay of correlations.
+Our results also apply to rather general hyperbolic systems with singularities, including certain perturbed billiards that satisfying our assumptions.
+We next make more specific assumptions on the induced system $(M,F,\mu_M)$.\\